learningcurve/eggd/README.md

 1. In your project's git repository, make sure you have a Procfile in the project directory and remote set up to a bare repository on your EC2 instance.

-2. On your EC2 instance, run
+2. On your EC2 instance, let eggd track your remote repository:

-        eggd /path/to/remote/repo.git
+        eggd add /path/to/remote/repo.git

-3. In your project repository, your commits to your EC2 remote:
+3. In your project repository, push your commits to your EC2 remote:

         git push your-remote your-branch